navig-me/telert/README.md

 - View command output snippets directly in your notifications
 - Works with shell commands, pipelines, and Python code

-If you find this tool useful, you can [support the project on Buy Me a Coffee](https://www.buymeacoffee.com/mihirk) ☕

 ---

 ## 🚀 Quick Install